-Each time when our guests ask us, "Which is your favorite island in the BVI's?", we pause and think about it really hard.
+Each time when our clientss ask us, "Which is your favorite island in the BVI's?", we pause and think about it really hard.
 That's a tough question!
 There's so much to love and enjoy that we've worked here for 18 years aboard a yacht!
 Island hopping and exploring ashore is a way of life here in what is fondly known by locals as Nature's Little Secret!
-So, for today, let's just talk about the Top 5 Things you have to see and do while you are aboard your BVI luxury crewed yacht charter sailing vacation:
+Let's talk about the Top 6 Things you have to see and do:

 Tip: Have your yacht charter Captain drop you off for a couple of hours on the beach at the Soggy Dollar Bar.
 Then rendezvous at an agreed time for a quick dinghy ride over to Foxy's.
 This is easily a half-day of fun time ashore to stretch your legs before sailing to the next island on the following day.